 Great Lakes Women’s Business Center (WBC) is funded in part through a Cooperative Agreement with the U.S. Small Business Administration’s (SBA) Office.
 All opinions, conclusions, and/or recommendations expressed herein are those of the Great Lakes WBC and do not necessarily reflect the views of the SBA.
 All SBA programs are extended to the public on a nondiscriminatory basis.
 Reasonable accommodations for persons with disabilities will be made when requested.

-The Michigan Women’s Marketplace (MWM) is the portal of the Great Lakes Women’s Business Council’s SBA Women’s Business Center, which provides one-to-one counseling, training, and access to business resources to grow your business.
-Registration grants you access to attend live webinars or view recorded webinars.
-So take that next step by registering to become a member of the marketplace.
+The Michigan Women’s Marketplace (MWM) is the portal of the Great Lakes Women’s Business Council’s SBA Women’s Business Center, which provides one-to-one counseling, training, and access to business resources.